dwerlen/asc_desc/README.md

  Candy.where(:sugar => true).asc('classification, name')
  ```

-Call `desc` on an ActiveRecord object or on an ActiveRelation object to sort the column(s) in an descending way.
+Call `desc` on an ActiveRecord object or on an ActiveRecord::Relation object to sort the column(s) in a descending way.

  ```ruby
  # using a symbol for the name of the column